 You will count credit towards a qualification when you receive credit for your modules.

-A few courses have Special Regulations.
+A few courses have Additional Course Regulations.
 These vary the rules that apply to a particular course.
-We explain these in your Course Handbook.
+We explain these additional regulations in your Course Handbook if they apply to your course.

 You must meet your course’s assessment requirements before completing the next year of study or receiving your qualification.
 You may have to withdraw from the course if you do not meet these requirements.